BheemineniSowjanya/Terraform/README.md

 **Use Cases:**

-Provisioning: Creating and setting up new infrastructure.
+**Provisioning**: Creating and setting up new infrastructure.
-Configuration Management: Managing configurations and updates across environments.
+**Configuration** Management: Managing configurations and updates across environments.
-Orchestration: Coordinating complex deployments and changes.
+**Orchestration**: Coordinating complex deployments and changes.

 # Why Terraform ?